dmx-systems/dmx-documentation/docs/devel.rst

     * Defines a **data model**: creating *Topic Types*, *Association Types*, *Role Types*, and default instances.
 Your data model can build upon, and even change, the data models provided by the platform or by other plugins.
 To do so in a controlled manner the platform provides a migration facility that runs the migrations provided by a plugin.

       A purely passive plugin that has no program logic but solely defines a data model is nothing unusual.
-Often in this case no Java code is required at all; you define a data model declaratively in JSON.
+Often in this case no custom Java code is required at all; you define a data model declaratively in JSON.

       Examples are basically the `dmx-base <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-base>`_, `dmx-bookmarks <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-bookmarks>`_, `dmx-contacts <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-contacts>`_, `dmx-datetime <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-datetime>`_, `dmx-events <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-events>`_, `dmx-notes <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-notes>`_, and the `dmx-tags <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-tags>`_ plugins.
 These effectively create the included DMX applications (*Note Taking*, *Contact Management*, *Bookmark Management*, and *Calendar*), just by providing data models.
 All the functionality on the other hand (e.g. create, search, edit, navigate, share, delete) is generic platform functionality.

-    * Has Java code:
+    * Has custom Java code:

         * Provides **business logic** as **OSGi service**.
 A service method can be made RESTful just by adding JAX-RS annotations.
 JAX-RS knowledge is useful.
         * Consumes OSGi services provided by other plugins, or by the platform.